stefets/live-config/README.md

-## My musical companion with MIDIDINGS as the KERNEL
+## My musical assistant powered by mididings

 # How it works
 * Entry point is /src/live.sh SCENE (if SCENE is not specified, default is assumed)